How to Choose an LTC Plan

 Long term care insurance pays for home care, assisted living care, and nursing home care.
-While it is impossible to know which care setting will be needed 20-30 years from now, it is possible to plan ahead by knowing where you want to receive care, in the event that it’s needed.
+While it is impossible to know which care setting might be needed 20-30 years from now, it is possible to plan ahead by knowing where you would want to receive care, in the event that it’s needed.

-Since the majority of care is received in the home or at an assisted living facility, it is reasonable to focus on building a plan to cover many of these costs.
+Since the majority of care is received in the home or at an assisted living facility, it is reasonable to focus on purchasing a plan to cover many of these costs.

-If an assisted living facility in your area costs $3,400 per month for room and board, you’ll want to select a benefit amount that covers room and board as well as the additional costs for assistance.
+If an assisted living facility in your area costs $3,400 per month for room and board, you’ll want to consider selecting a benefit amount that covers room and board as well as the additional costs for assistance.
 Additional assistance typically includes help with at least two activities of daily living (ADL’s), which is the trigger for an LTC policy to pay benefits.

 Curious about the cost of care in your area?
 Visit our Cost of Care Map.

 NOTE: When planning for your benefit period, think about your extended family.
-If chronic conditions are part of your family’s health history, a policy with a higher benefit pool may be a better choice.
-If your family history includes longevity and wellness, you may be more comfortable with a smaller benefit pool may suffice.
+If chronic conditions are part of your family’s health history, a policy with a higher benefit pool may be a better choice for you to consider.
+If your family history includes longevity and wellness, you may be more comfortable with a smaller benefit pool.

 The next important factor to consider is how your benefit will grow in the future.
 On average, people begin receiving care when they’re between ages 70 and 80.
 For many of you, this may be 25-30 years from now.

-Consider how the cost of care will change over the next 25-30 years and select a policy that will grow (inflate) over time.
+Consider how the cost of care could potentially change over the next 25-30 years and select a policy that will grow (inflate) over time.

-Most people choose a 3% compounding inflation, however, given the right circumstance some chose a 5% compounding inflation.
+Many people choose to purchase a 3% compounding inflation rider, however, given the right circumstance some chose a 5% compounding inflation.
 Either option offers great coverage; it just depends on what you can afford.
 The price difference between a policy with 3% compound inflation and one with 5% compound inflation can range from 45-107%.

 Inflation Option Graph:

-This graph shows how your pool of money grows over time with inflation coverage.
+This graph shows how a pool of money could grow over time with different inflation coverage.

 Also note, if you’re buying LTC insurance with your spouse or partner, consider adding Shared Care.
 Shared Care allows couples to combine their benefits and share coverage.
 If you and your spouse or partner each have a $200,000 policy, then together, you have $400,000 of benefits you both can access if one of you needs additional care.